 Webinars are especially beneficial if your product has potential to get traction abroad.
-If you are just starting your business, however, even the plain tickets can be a financial burden, let alone renting a venue or paying for accommodations.
+However, if you are just starting your business, even the plain tickets can be a financial burden, let alone renting a venue or paying for accommodations.

 The often-overlooked benefit of hosting webinars is the ability to get the best presenters.
 Of course, you are the star of the show, but having expert guests support your point will definitely win you credibility.
 What is more, you can get your guests’ audience to become your clients.
 As you might suspect, those guests are more likely to join an online event, rather than travel many miles to a live conference.